Lalbagh Fort: Stories

 From the time of construction till date, various myths have revolved around the fort.
 Among all the historical stories and debates, it is widely believed that Lalbagh Fort stands as a monument of the unfulfilled dreams of Prince Muhammad Azam Shah, beloved son of Emperor Aurangzeb.
-In the mid 17th century, he was serving as the Viceroy of Bengal and began the construction of the impressive Lalbagh Fort complex.
+In the mid-17th century, he was serving as the Viceroy of Bengal and began the construction of the impressive Lalbagh Fort complex.

 Therefore, the popular stories about the fort begin.
-Before the construction was finished, Prince Azam was called back to his father, to assist in the war against the Marathas.
+Before the construction was finished, Prince Azam was called back to his father to assist in the war against the Marathas.
 Legend says after the Mughal prince departed, Shaista Khan continued with building the project, but upon the untimely death of his much-loved daughter Iran-Dukht, warmly known as Pari Bibi, the construction was stopped.
 Bibi was engaged to Prince Azam at the time of her death.

 There are also legends and debates about the identity of Pari Bibi.
 Few researchers claim she was a nine-year-old Ahom princess.
 Mir Jumals Ahom's expedition brought a war adjoining the Garo hills.
-He took the daughter of Ahom Raja to compel him for the full execution of the previous peace treaty.
+He took the daughter of Ahom Raja to compel him to execute the previous peace treaty.
 Later, the emperor made her convert to Islam and married her off to Prince Azam.
 However, overshadowing all the debates, people now believe that she was the loving daughter of Nawab Shaista Khan.

-It is also said that there are secret passages that lead to India, There are several underground passages in the fort which are now sealed at present. after the prince, Azam became the emperor and after many years, legends say that two of these underground passages led to now ruined Zinzira Fort which was situated on the other side of the Buriganga river.
-The other passages were built as mazes where invaders and intruders would lose their way and finally be starved and suffocated to death.
-In fact, it has been claimed that during Sepoy Revolution against the colonial rulers in 1857, many of the surrounded and defeated sepoys tried to flee through those passages and lost their lives inside those passages.
-Even British soldiers who tried to chase them and arrest them also never returned.
-Later British researchers sent an elephant and dogs to those passages but they never came back.
-Then those passages were sealed permanently.
-Still, the mysteries behind these secret passages remain unsolved and the actual purpose of these architectural mazes remains unknown. during the war it says that Prince Azam took a passageway to India Azam Shah proclaimed himself Emperor and seized the throne.
-In the political struggles following the disputed succession, he and his son Prince Bidar Bakht were defeated and killed on 8 June 1707 at the Battle of Jajau by his elder half-brother.